noahehall/multicloud/providers/aws/services/Storage/ebs.md

   - operate within your normal baseline range, you accumulate burst credits.
   - workload uses IOPS or throughput above your baseline range, you use your accumulated burst credits.
   - If your burst balance is depleted, you are unable to burst, and operations are limited to your provisioned baseline limits.
+- elastic volumes: increase capacity, tune performance, and change the type of any new or existing current generation volume dynamically, with no downtime or performance impact.
+  - you can scale an ebs volume up to a max size of 64 tebibytes (TiB)
+  - increase volume size: a provisioned EBS volume size can be increased via settings

 #### SSD backed